csc-training/geocomputing/pouta/docker/README.md

 ssh ubuntu@<public_ip> -i <path_to_key>/<key_name>.pem
 ```
 ## GeoServer
-* The script prints out the URL of GeoServer admin page.
+* The script prints out the URL of GeoServer admin page and how to connect to the virtual machine.
 * The default username (admin) and password (geoserver) are used, change password from Admin front page.
 * If GeoServer is used for courses, do not let students use the main admin credetials, but [create new user account(s)](https://docs.geoserver.org/latest/en/user/security/webadmin/ugr.html#add-user).
 * The scripts install the official [GeoServer Docker image](https://docs.geoserver.org/latest/en/user/installation/docker.html).